jonathonhawkins92/React-Module-Generator/README.md

 Minor bump due to removal of settings, in future this will be a Major bump but until we hit `1.0.0` breaking changes are more likely.

+-   removed rmg.createExplorer in favour of rmg.create
+-   removed rmg.addExplorer in favour of rmg.add
--   defaultModuleName removed
+-   removed defaultModuleName
--   defaultImports in favour of extendable template methods
+-   removed defaultImports in favour of extendable template methods
--   unification of generic and explorer commands
--   auto open created file
+-   added auto opening created file
+    -   might add to settings
--   new includeStyle setting
+-   added includeStyle setting
--   new includeTranslation setting
+-   added includeTranslation setting
 -   added run time setting checkboxes
 -   added folder picker for use outside of explorer
     -   I might always show this in future if requested or if it annoys me!

 ---